ussyed11/HR-Analysis/README.md

 ## Procedure & Results:
 In this project, we use QuickDBD and Schemas to design databases and writing intermediate-level SQL queries to answer important business questions for the company’s HR department.
-We also utilized PostreSQL a data base system to load, build, and host company data and pgAdmin and the result is a well-designed database with reporting capabilities.
+We utilized PostresSQL as the data base system to load, build, and host the company data.
+We used pgAdmin to run quarries and generated reports in a well-designed database with reporting capabilities.
 Initially, we imported 6 csv files containing employee details and job position information.

 1. For our first task we ran querries to :